 If your executives aren’t okay with the estimated budgets, maybe you have gotten ahead of yourself.
 Save yourself some time and initiate the vendor demos only after you see your executives warming up to the idea.

 3. Are Compensation Plans Stable?

 The most common reason for SPM implementation failure is that the compensation plans are in a state of flux, sometimes even changing while the implementation is in progress.
-If your organization’s comp plans are still going through significant changes because of evolving market landscapes, you will have a tough time keeping your SPM implementation on track.
+Are your organization’s comp plans still going through significant changes because of evolving market landscapes?
+If so, you will have a tough time keeping your SPM implementation on track.

-If this is the case, you are not ready for an SPM tool.
+Taking this into consideration, you are not ready for an SPM tool.
 And yes, when you are told that the tool can handle all future changes without any time or effort, take it with a grain of salt.

 From vendor demos to go-live, SPM projects will take no less than 4-5 months.
 If you are too close to the beginning of the new Plan Year and the deadline for Pay file is already in sight, you have probably missed your window of opportunity.
 If you decide to move forward at this point, you will be scrambling to move fast, thereby compromising the quality of your decisions, and creating a huge risk to the project overall.
 You are better off planning a mid-year rollout, which will have its own challenges, but at least you have time to plan for it.

 5. Are Business Processes Mature?

 When the organization is growing rapidly, HR and Finance are constantly tweaking the organizational framework.
 For this reason, or maybe due to a recent M&A, if the processes and policies in the organization have not yet been solidified, it is difficult for the implementation team to configure the new tool.
 A lot of time and effort would go to waste in changing the tool configuration again and again.